raphaelattias/raphaelattias/README.md

 Machine Learning and Data Science EPFL Master Student
 -----------------------------------------------------

 I am a Master Student in Data Science and Machine Learning from EPFL, Switzerland.
-Working in the field of Medical Machine Learning, I have done more than 15+ projects using scientific libraries such as Pytorch, Scikit, Tensorflow etc. Starting in September 2022, I will be working at Harvard Medical School in the Department of Biomedical Informatics to complete my degree.
+Working in the field of Medical Machine Learning, I have done more than 15+ projects using scientific libraries such as Pytorch, Scikit, Tensorflow etc. Starting in September 2022, I am working at Harvard Medical School in the Department of Biomedical Informatics to complete my degree.

-* 🌍  I'm based in Princeton, New Jersey
+* 🌍  I'm based in Boston, Massachussets.
 * 🖥️  See my portfolio at [Raphaël Attias Portfolio](http://raphaelattias.com)
 * ✉️  You can contact me at [raphael.attias@outlook.com](mailto:raphael.attias@outlook.com)
 * 🚀  I'm currently working on [Tumor Detection using Deep Learning at NEC](http://https://raphaelattias.com/posts/2021/12/nec/)